-Upgrading from Release 5.1 to later versions using existing security data
+Upgrading from CSS 5.0 or later using existing security data

-If you would like to upgrade from Client Security Software Version 5.0 to later versions of the software using your existing security data, complete the following procedure:
+If you would like to upgrade from Client Security Software Version 5.0 or later versions of the software using your existing security data, complete the following procedure:

 - 1. Update your archive by completing the following steps: - a.
 Click Start > Programs > Access IBM > IBM Client Security Software > Modify Your Security Settings. - b.
-Click the Update Archive button to ensure that your backup information is updated. - Note the archive directory. - c.
+Click the Update key archive button to ensure that your backup information is updated.

+Note the archive directory.

+- c.
 Exit the IBM Client Security Software User Configuration Utility. - 2.
-Remove the existing version of Client Security Software by completing the following steps: - a.
-Locate the Administrator public and private keys that were created when you configured your previous version of Client Security Software. - b.
-Run csec51.exe. - Select Upgrade. - d.
+Upgrade the existing version of Client Security Software by completing the following steps: - a.
+From the Windows desktop, click Start > Run. - b.
+In the Run Field, type d:\directory\csec5xxus_00yy.exe, where d:\directory\ is the drive letter and directory where the executable file is located. xx and yy are alpha-numeric. - c.
+Select Upgrade. - d.
 Reboot the system.